Innovation / Economics / Agriculture

 I also run Change-Maker Academy, an extracurricular program for undergraduate students interested in entrepreneurship, leadership, and making a difference in ag and rural economies (we encourage people from other backgrounds to join!).
 The program is part of the Agricultural Entrepreneurship Program.

-I also maintain a blog on wider topics in the economics of innovation.
-Some of my most popular posts:
+Mostly I use the newsletter now to write, but I still occasionally maintain a blog on wider topics in the economics of innovation.
+Some popular posts:

 I’ve also written a series of research digests on important articles in the economics of innovation that lacked an accessible overview.

 You can follow me on twitter too (@mattsclancy).